GSA/idmanagement.gov/_playbooks/playbook-signword.md

 <img src="{{site.baseurl}}/assets/piv/word-signature-6.png" alt="A screenshot of the Microsoft Word Signature Confirmation window." width="408" height="148"><br><br>
 <img src="{{site.baseurl}}/assets/piv/word-signature-7.png" alt="A screenshot of the Microsoft Word Marked as Final box." width="560" height="31">

-{% include alert-info.html content="Once you’ve digitally signed your document, if you subsequently edit it, Word will remove the digital signature.
+{% include alert-info.html heading="Editing After Signature" content="Once you’ve digitally signed your document, if you subsequently edit it, Word will remove the digital signature.
 Don’t worry, you can always go back to Step 1 and re-apply your digital signature." %}

 ## Add an Invisible Digital Signature